 “There is a central quality which is the root criterion of life and spirit in a man, a town a building, or a wilderness.
 This quality is objective and precise, but it cannot be named.”
 Christopher Alexander (quote taken from “the Timeless Way of Building”)

 My history… has been as a clothing and footwear designer.
-I ran the design and creative of a clothing and shoe company called Vision Street Wear in the 1980′s.
+I ran the design and creative of a clothing and shoe company called Vision Street Wear in the 1980’s.
 After that I had a brief stint designing clothing for MTV (Music Television)… in 1991 my wife and I started a shoe Company called Simple Shoes.
-We sold Simple in the mid 1990′s and kind of decided to practice what we had been preaching about simplicity… and have been restoring old houses… and building new ones ever since.
-I am currently a planning commissioner for the City of San Luis Obispo, California.
+We sold Simple in the mid 1990’s and kind of decided to practice what we had been preaching about simplicity… and have been restoring old houses… and building new ones ever since.
+I have also built and sold a few other small brands with friends.
+The largest of these was called Medium Design Group… a brand aimed at the creative class (people who’s jobs are creating things)… and sold to Pentland group in 2006.
+In 2008 I was appointed as a planning commissioner for the City of San Luis Obispo California… and then in 2012 I left that position when I was appointed as Planning Commissioner for the county of San Luis Obispo.

 Great blog….especially love the staircase made of bookshelves!